MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/bots-and-tabs.md

 As presented in the earlier flow chart, when a user sends a message to your bot, your server responds to the user through a bot message.
 In parallel, your bot server sends data through the same web socket connection that your tab application is using.
 When your tab receives the data, it processes and displays the update to the user.

 In this example, the socket connection with the tab can be retrieved through the `userId`.
-In a collaborative context such as a meeting stage, you might also want to use `userId` and `threadId` for socket connection mapping.
-Collaborative document apps might use `documentId` for socket connection mappings, opting to edit the document for all users viewing that document.
+In a collaborative context such as a meeting stage, you might also want to use `userId` and `threadId` to map the socket connection.
+Collaborative document apps might use `documentId` to map socket connections, opting to edit the document for all users viewing that document.
 As such, it's important to clearly define what mapping you expect to use for each tab surface.

 # [Update the bot through a change in the tab](#tab/update-the-bot-through-change-in-the-tab)